-Who We Are: Grassroots Gardens is a determined group of activists who educate and lead committed neighborhood gardeners.
-We collaboratively cultivate and manage more than 300,000 square feet of green space in the Cities of Buffalo and Niagara Falls.
+Grassroots Gardens WNY is a determined group of activists who educate and lead committed neighborhood gardeners.
+We collaboratively cultivate and manage more than 300,000 square feet (and growing!) of green space in Buffalo and Niagara Falls on more than 100 community gardens.
 Our work is rooted in the belief that a garden has the power to transform an urban neighborhood.
-Gardens deliver beauty and escape and produce healthy food.
-A garden creates a shared sense of purpose that empowers a community, and acts as a vehicle for environmental awareness and public health in unexpected places that previously had little to no value.
+Gardens deliver beauty and escape and produce healthy food in unexpected places that previously had little value.
+A garden creates a shared sense of purpose that empowers a community, creates environmental awareness and improves public health.

 The Grassroots Gardens model, due in part to the abundance of vacant land in our region, is very different from other cities throughout the country where land is scarce.
 We employ a 100% community driven model, where residents identify lots to be transformed into gardens, and we facilitate access but allow them to manage the space, within a set of rules and guidelines.

 In April 2006, Grassroots Gardens WNY lost its founder, ardent supporter and ally, with the passing of Mr. Zeckhauser.
 The city’s gardeners, the organization’s board of directors, and the staff aim to carry on and grow his legacy by strengthening existing gardens, promoting the expansion of community gardens in more neighborhoods, and highlighting the significant role that community gardens play in the revitalization of Buffalo.